giantswarm/prometheus/docs/recipe.md

 ![Grafana Datasource](grafana_datasource.png)

-Then go to the Dashboards tab and import the [Prometheus Stats dashboard](https://grafana.net/dashboards/2), which shows of the status of Prometheus itself.
+Then go to the Dashboards tab and import the [Prometheus Stats dashboard](https://grafana.net/dashboards/2), which shows the status of Prometheus itself.

 ![Grafana Datasource Dashboard](grafana_datasource_dashboard.png)